ollama/ollama/README.md

 | Vicuna             | 7B         | 3.8GB | `ollama run vicuna`            |
 | LLaVA              | 7B         | 4.5GB | `ollama run llava`             |

-> Note: You should have at least 8 GB of RAM to run the 3B models, 16 GB to run the 7B models, and 32 GB to run the 13B models.
+> Note: You should have at least 8 GB of RAM to run the 3B models, 16 GB to run the 7B models and 32 GB to run the 13B models.

 ## Customize your own model